conveyal/analysis-ui/docs/analysis/index.md

 The analysis interface also allows starting regional analyses, which involves computing the accessibility for every location in a regular grid across the region.
 To start a regional analysis, first set the appropriate parameters using the controls in this view, and confirm that the isochrones and accessibility plots are as expected.
-When you are ready, choose the "Create regional analysis" button, enter a name for your regional analysis in the box that appears, and click the checkmark to confirm and start the analysis.
+When you are ready, choose the "Create regional analysis" button.
+You can then enter a name for your regional analysis, and choose the bounds you want to use; by default, the entire project area is analyzed, but for efficiency it is also possible to analyze a smaller area.
+You can set the bounds of the analysis by dragging the pins on the map, or by selecting an existing regional analysis and using the same bounds.
+If you plan to compare two regional analyses, they must have the same bounds.
+Finally, there is a slider where you can select the percentile of travel time you wish to use for this analysis (for example, you might be analyzing accessibility to a class of employment that generally requires workers to arrive at a particular time, and workers thus need a reliable trip where they have a very high probability of arriving within the travel time budget, regardless of the exact timing of their departure/arrival).

 <figure>
   <img src="../img/create-regional-analysis.png" />